Sketchplanations

 Keep exploring

-Marchetti's constant illustration: chart showing how Berlin increased in size with new means of travelling faster through walking, electric trams, and subways, to cars
+What is Marchetti's constant example explained: chart showing how Berlin increased in size with new means of travelling faster through walking, electric trams, and subways, to cars

 Buy Me A Coffee